cdondrup/hesitation_study/README.md

 hesitation_study
 ================

-Containing the code and simulator envrionment for the hasitation study.
+Containing the code and simulator environment for the hesitation study.